kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 title: Style and terminology
 ---

-These are the guidelines for the grammar, preferred word choices, and the list of terms to capitalize when writing Kyma documentation.
-The goal of these guidelines is to have all contributors write in the same way to ensure a uniform flow throughout the whole Kyma documentation.
+When you're writing Kyma documentation, refer to the following guidelines for grammar, capitalization, and preferred word choices.
+These guidelines help that all contributors write in the same way to ensure a uniform flow throughout the whole Kyma documentation.

 ## Grammar